bfanger/svelte-preprocess-react/docs/architecture.md

 ```

 The `<Bridge>`s use React Portals to render the components into the DOM of the ReactWrapper Svelte component.

+This is why the childeren prop passed to your React is an array, even when you manually pass a children prop.
+This array allows svelte-preprocess-react to inject the slotted content into the correct place in the React tree.

 ### Server mode